 Although the Corporation believes that the assumptions underlying the forward-looking information contained in this MD&A are reasonable, this list is not exhaustive of the factors that may affect any forward-looking information.
-The key assumptions that have been made in connection with forward-looking information include the following: the significance of drill results and ongoing exploration activities; the ability of exploration activities (including drill results) to accurately predict mineralization; the predictability of geological modelling; the accuracy of the Corporation's records of its property interests; the global economic climate; metal prices; environmental risks; community and non-governmental actions; that permits required for the Corporation's operations will be obtained on a timely basis in order to permit the Corporation to proceed on schedule with its planned drilling programs; that skilled personnel and contractors will be available as the Corporation's operations continue to grow; that the price of gold will exceed levels that will render the project of the Corporation economical; the relevance of the assumptions, estimates and projections; that the Corporation will be able to operate as expected during the COVID-19 pandemic; the impact of international conflict, or the escalation thereof, on the markets, generally, and on the business and prospects of the Corporation; and that the Corporation will be able to continue raising the necessary capital to finance its operations and realize on its mineral resource estimates.
+The key assumptions that have been made in connection with forward-looking information include the following: the significance of drill results and ongoing exploration activities; the ability of exploration activities (including drill results) to accurately predict mineralization; the predictability of geological modelling; the accuracy of the Corporation's records of its property interests; the global economic climate; metal prices; inflation; environmental risks; community and non-governmental actions; that permits required for the Corporation's operations will be obtained on a timely basis in order to permit the Corporation to proceed on schedule with its planned drilling programs; that skilled personnel and contractors will be available as the Corporation's operations continue to grow; that the price of gold will exceed levels that will render the project of the Corporation economical; the relevance of the assumptions, estimates and projections; the impact of international conflict, or the escalation thereof, on the markets, generally, and on the business and prospects of the Corporation; and that the Corporation will be able to continue raising the necessary capital to finance its operations and realize on its mineral resource estimates.